evil-scout/Anonymous-Chat/README.md

 # Anonymous Chat
  Sourcemod plugin to make chat Anonymous, with greentext support.
+Made by request.